 People with bipolar disorder (sometimes called manic depression) move between highs and lows.
-In the high “manic” state, they may feel elated and come up with grandiose schemes, spend too much money, or take unwise risks.
+In the high, manic state, they may feel elated and develop grandiose schemes, spend too much money, or take unwise risks.
 Mania can end up producing psychosis.
 Bipolar disorder requires medication for recovery.

-If she resists treatment, ask other people to speak with her.
+If he resists treatment, ask other people to speak with him.
 Depressed people sometimes need to hear from more than one person, more than once, that they deserve to feel better and need treatment.

 As a spouse or partner, understand that sexual drive is one of the first casualties of a depressive spell.
 Offer hugs, massage, and whatever else feels natural.

 Be alert for any talk of suicide.
 It’s essential to ask direct questions and get permission to speak to your loved one’s psychiatrist, psychotherapist, or doctor.
 You need to know whether he has made a plan.
 Ask, “Have you thought about how you would do it?
 Do you know when you would do it?
 Do you have the tools?”

 Depression is often expressed as hostility, rejection, and irritability, so people in the near vicinity need to develop a thick skin.
 But don’t let anyone cross the line into abuse.
 Leave the room if she’s become unbearable or is hurting you.

 You may feel lonely in her company, since she’ll be self-absorbed: People who are consumed by despair or anxiety don’t have much left to give.
 Remind yourself of the good times and her better self.